THE NEXT MESSY CHURCH IS:

 WHAT IF SOMEONE HAS SPECIAL NEEDS?

 As we said before – ALL ARE WELCOME.
 We will do our best to accommodate any special needs that come to our attention.
-We strive to be a nut free location and currently provide a vegetarian (not vegan) food choice for the shared meal.

 Any other concerns, such as use of the elevator, can be addressed ahead of time simply by contacting the church office.